Olympus E-500 vs E-520

 |12.||Panasonic L10||Y||- / -||-||-||-||2.0||-||-||-|

-Both the E-500 and the E-520 have been discontinued, but can regularly be found used on eBay.
+Both the E-500 and the E-520 have been discontinued, but can regularly be found used on ebay.
 The E-500 was replaced by the Olympus E-510, while the E-520 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.
+Further information on the features and operation of the E-500 and E-520 can be found, respectively, in the Olympus E-500 Manual (free pdf) or the online Olympus E-520 Manual.

 So how do things add up?
 Is the Olympus E-500 better than the Olympus E-520 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.